-^{} Subject to change without prior notice.
+Subject to change without prior notice.

-Please consult a tax advisor regarding calculating and reporting any tax liability associated with the payment of any of these fees out of the Account.
+Please consult your tax advisor regarding calculating and reporting any tax liability associated with the payment of any of these fees out of your Account in a year.

-IL ABLE will not reimburse fees charged by financial institutions for contributions made either via recurring contribution or EFT that are cancelled due to insufficient funds in the bank account from which the funds are is withdrawn.
+We will not reimburse fees charged by financial institutions for contributions made either via recurring contribution or EFT that are cancelled due to insufficient funds in the bank account from which the money is withdrawn.